cynthianekesa/Misala-App/README.md

 <img width="518" height="528" alt="image" src="https://github.com/user-attachments/assets/94ecd5a8-8424-4890-8617-59e3ef05f0ee" />

-- Saved PPO model trained on Cnn policy under epsilon-greedy Q algorithmn is saved in the `Drone Simulation` folder together with the logs, checkpoints and tensorboard progress.
+- Saved PPO model trained on Mlp vector policy under epsilon-greedy Q algorithmn is saved in the `Drone Simulation` folder together with the logs, checkpoints and tensorboard progress.

-- Drone plant identification using saved policy in a gif is found in the `Data` folder.
+- Drone plant identification using saved policy in a gif is found in the `Drone Simulation` folder too.
 This gif shows the potential of using ML together with drone technology to enable identification of ATM in places where phones can't be used.
 Building upon this would be to fine-tune the PPO policy to perform even better.

-- Average reward over 10 episodes:
-- Intepretation of graph can be found in the research report.
+- Reward during training: Intepretation of graph can be found in the research report.

 <img width="862" height="547" alt="image" src="https://github.com/user-attachments/assets/656715ba-5bcc-4c2d-bb6a-dd4de07ad210" />